hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 ### <a name="step1"></a>Step 2: Configure PostgreSQL secret engine
 (**Persona:** admin)

-The PostgreSQL engine needs to be configured with valid credentials.
+The PostgreSQL secret engine needs to be configured with valid credentials.
 It is very common to give Vault the **root** credentials and let Vault manage the auditing and lifecycle credentials; it's much better than having one person manage the credentials.

 The following command configures the database secret engine using